 These series tend to go almost instantaneously viral - as is the case across the school and surrounding area of American Vandal - and the fanbase want to take an active role.
 Increasingly, there is a barely perceptible difference in the way we consume these true crime serials from the way we watch a fictional series, with viewers creating elaborate fan theories for the suspects as though they were characters in Game of Thrones.
 Many seem unable to discern the line between hypothesising and actively interfering, and Peter receives a deluge of unhelpful suggestions that range from the wilfully unreliable to outright false.
 Not only does this impede the progress of the investigation, but it means innocent people must live with question marks over their head until the series’ conclusion.

-The ongoing nature of these series means that the various talking head contributors rarely know what they’re getting themselves into as they offer information on camera in the diametric opposite of the controlled environment of classified witness statements.
+The ongoing nature of these series means that talking head contributors rarely know what they’re getting themselves into, offering up information on camera to be devoured by the amateur detective general public, the antithesis of the controlled and classified environments in which witness statements are supposed to be given.
 The students’ loose-lipped history teacher Mr Kraz (Ryan O’Flanagan), a strange the-kids-love-me! sad sack who hasn’t grown out of his jock tendencies in adulthood, discovers this to his chagrin.
 After speaking too frankly about his colleagues (and lewdly about his students), having believed the kids’ documentary to be destined for small things and enjoying the attention, he swiftly finds himself out of a job when it becomes a massive hit.

 The show also makes an astute point about the perils of the hobbyist detective-as-documentarian ability to present seemingly watertight and credible accusations based on clever editing.
 In one great scene, Peter and Sam attempt to make the case against the other (in their ridiculous pursuit of ‘the truth’, they pledge to leave no stone unturned).
 After reviewing the footage they cut together, they fall out, having become hurt and upset.
 They know that they didn’t do it, so why would their friend be such a dick?
 In this moment, they are confronted with the extent of the recklessness of their endeavour.
 Turns out, treating people as murder mystery fodder is quite alarming when the crosshairs are turned on you.